 - If you have received a foreclosure notice, or even if you feel you won’t be able to make your mortgage payments, contact your lender immediately.
 You may be able to negotiate your payment schedule.
-Lenders do not want to foreclose because it’s expensive for them.
+Lenders do not want that you foreclose because it may be expensive for them.

 - Every time you refinance, unless you are paying fees out of pocket, your loan balance is going up which is using up your equity.
 Lenders can make a lot of money churning loans, you need to consider total loan amounts also, not just the monthly payments.
 Try to solve the problem, not just extend the time frame.

 - If you can’t refinance, renegotiate or sell quickly, it may make sense to look at filing for bankruptcy.
 It may be a more reasonable option instead of carrying on and maintaining a debt that you are obligated to pay, but can not afford to.
 It is not always possible to resolve delinquent mortgage payments.
 Selling a home and receiving the equity is much preferred to having your home stolen by thieves.

 Foreclosure Scams: Wrapping Up